omatamix/session-lock/README.md

 ### Session Variables

 Session variables are the key reason why we use sessions.
 We provide an easy to use session API to make variable management as easy as possible.
-The has method check to see if the variable exists, the set method is self-explanatory, the get method is self-explanatory, the flash method is the same as the get method except it deletes the variable after use, and the delete method is self-explanatory.

 * Checking if a session variable exists. <br />
 `Kooser\Session\SessionManager::has(string variableName): bool` <br />